langsci/XMLBooks/doc/user-guide.md

 [schema](https://github.com/langsci/lsp-xml/blob/master/schemas/LinguisticExamples.rnc)
 or the [files themselves](https://github.com/langsci/lsp-xml/tree/master/data).

-## Getting started: How to extract some data using using Python
+## Getting started: How to extract some data using Python

 Let's say, we want to find out how many examples from each language are contained in a LangSci book.
 Here is how we could do this in